-Despite being a British councillor, Casement is revered as an Irish nationalist around the time of the Irish Revolution.
-Casement was born in Dublin in 1864, was baptized a Catholic at the age of three, and was later raised by Protestant relatives in Ballymena following the death of his parents.
+Despite being a British foreign office councillor, Casement is revered as an Irish nationalist around the time of the Irish Revolution.
+Casement was born in Dublin in 1864, was baptized a Catholic at the age of three, and was later raised by Protestant relatives, in Ballymena, following the death of his parents.

 His profession as a British consul led him to examine the atrocities taking place in the Congo, ultimately leading him to formulate an anti-imperialistic and pro-Irish republican standpoint.

-Upon returning from Germany to Ireland in 1916, only shortly before the Easter Uprising, he was arrested upon arrival and charged with treason.
-Casement was subsequently convicted, and was hanged in Pentonville Prison on August 3, 1916 when he was 51 years old.
+Upon returning from Germany to Ireland in 1916, shortly before the Easter Rising, he was arrested upon arrival and charged with treason.
+Casement was subsequently convicted and hanged in Pentonville Prison on August 3, 1916.
+He was 51 years old.